Lydia00186/Python-Notes/README.md

    - Supplied by the consumer, or some data websites like Kraggle
 2. Analyse the data
    - Import the data (Directly import, DataBase like MongoDB, MySQL)
-   - Data Preprocessing (Dealing with the missing value, rearangment)
+   - Data Clean and Preprocessing (Dealing with the missing value, Wrangling)
    - Data Visualization (Matplotlib, Pyecharts)
 3. Model fitting, Testing and Validation
    - Linear Regression,